petr7555/tdt4259-individual-assignment/design-doc.md

 ## 2. Motivation
 Why the problem is important to solve, and why now.
+Why should we solve this problem?
+Why now?

+Explain the motivation for your proposal and convince readers of its importance.
+What is the customer or business benefit?
+If you’re building a replacement system, explain why improvements to the existing system will not work as well.
+If there are alternatives, explain why your proposed system is better.

 ## 3. Success metrics
 Usually framed as business goals, such as increased customer engagement (e.g., CTR, DAU), revenue, or reduced cost.

+What are the success criteria?

 ## 4. Requirements & Constraints
 Functional requirements are those that should be met to ship the project.
 They should be described in terms of the customer perspective and benefit.
 (See [this](https://eugeneyan.com/writing/ml-design-docs/#the-why-and-what-of-design-docs) for more details.)